Kale, Butternut Squash & Farro Salad with Feta & Pomegranate Recipe

 One of my favourite new dinners to throw together on a weeknight is this kale, butternut squash and farro salad with feta and pomegranate.
 It’s not complicated to make and has a lot of nutritional value, so it makes for an incredibly hearty dinner and flavourful dinner option.

-I love kale in all its iterations and find that it’s just as delicious cooked into a soup (such as in my pasta e fagioli) as it is raw in salad form.
+I love kale in all its iterations and find that it’s just as delicious cooked into a soup (such as in my pasta e fagioli) as it is raw in salad form (check out my recipe with kale & green lentils, as well!).
 When it’s massaged with a bit of salt and olive oil and allowed to stand for a bit, then it comes out far more tender than if you were to eat it straight after it’s torn.

 Kale Butternut Squash Farro Salad